sap-contributions/capi-ci/README.md

 This is where the majority of testing for capi-release components live.

 - Runs unit tests for Cloud Controller and bridge components
-- Builds capi-release release candidates and deploys to Elsa, Kiki, Asha, and Scar
+- Builds capi-release release candidates and deploys to Elsa, Kiki, Asha, Olaf, and Scar
 - Runs appropriate integration tests for each environment
 - Bumps the `ci-passed` branch of capi-release
+- Updates release candidate in v3 docs every time `ci-passed` branch is updated.

+#### bump-dependencies

+Automatically bumps golang version for capi-release components every time a new [golang-release](https://github.com/bosh-packages/golang-release) is available.
+Also bumps Redis.

 #### ship-it